thecodersguilduk/wda-curriculum/reference/lesson_plan _example.md

 1. Flip chart or white board
 2. Post it notes (100 per team of 5)
 3. WiFi Internet access

-## Outcomes

-A list of achievements or evidence the learner will have after completing this session

-**For Example:**

-At the end of this training you will be able to:

-1. Deploy a Drupal site from your local development environment to a hosted server
-2. Update DNS records to point to a specific hosting provider or IP address
-3. Use cpanel to create a MySQL database and users with appropriate permissions

 ## Main Points